romain-durban/sysmon_conf_tester/README.md

 ## Usage

-Put your Sysmon XML configuration in `sysmonconfig-export.xml` or use another filename but update the `sysmon_conf_tester.py` to import your file instead.
+Put your Sysmon XML configuration in `sysmonconfig-export.xml` or use another filename but update the `sysmon_conf_tester.py` to import your file(s) instead.
+The script allows to run on a list of configuration files which will be combined to build the rules set.
+This is useful when the configuration is defined in multiple files to seperate each Sysmon Event Type.

 Write your tests in the `tests_input.xml` file.
 Structure is similar to the Sysmon configuration file: